tferracina/ArDCA-Python/writeup.typ

 The combination of asymmetric regression and symmetrization, regularization scaling, gauge alignment, and CFN scoring yields essentially the same contact accuracy as the original plmDCA, but at a fraction of the runtime, making large protein families and long sequences tractable in practice.

-== Boltzmann Machine DCA (2021)
+== Boltzmann Machine DCA (2018)
-In mfDCA accuracy was traded for speed via the small-coupling inversion; in plmDCA, a product of sitewise conditionals was optimized, avoiding the global partition function. adabmDCA instead proposes a solution closer to the statistical ideal: fitting the full Potts model by maximizing the true likelihood, using Monte Carlo Markov Chains to estimate intractable expectations and an adaptive procedure to keep sampling reliable and efficient.
+In mfDCA accuracy was traded for speed via the small-coupling inversion; in plmDCA, a product of sitewise conditionals was optimized, avoiding the global partition function. bmDCA@bmDCA instead proposes a solution closer to the statistical ideal: fitting the full Potts model by maximizing the true likelihood, using Monte Carlo Markov Chains to estimate intractable expectations.
+Improving on this, adabmDCA@adabmDCA introduces an adaptive procedure to keep sampling reliable and efficient.
 The result is a generative model that (by construction) matches the empirical one- and two-site statistics of the reweighted MSA.

 === Method
+bmDCA aims to infer the full Potts model defined as @potts that reproduces the single- and pair-wise frequencies of the MSA. \
+The training procedure follows the classical Boltzmann machine learning algorithm:
++ Sampling step.
+For current parameters {J, h}, estimate model frequencies $p_i, p_(i j)$ by MCMC
++ Update step.
+Adjust parameters when the estimated frequencies deviate from empirical ones: $Delta h_i prop f_i - p_i , quad  Delta J_(i j) prop f_(i j) - p_(i j)$
++ Iterate until empirical and model moments match within tolerance.

+Regularization is imposed to stabilize the fit and avoid overfitting.

+=== Limitations
+- Computational cost: Direct Boltzmann machine learning with MCMC is extremely slow for realistic protein lengths ($10^7-10^9$ parameters).
+- Sampling difficulty: Accurate moment estimation requires long chains and careful equilibration, making the approach impractical without approximations.
+- Scaling: While bmDCA is theoretically optimal (full likelihood optimization), it is limited in practice to small systems where large-scale computation is feasible.

+=== adabmDCA (2021)
+adabmDCA revisits the same goal of fitting the full Potts by likelihood maximization, but introduces an adaptive MCMC procedure to make the approach more practical.
+Instead of relying on fixed sampling parameters, it dynamically tunes equilibration, waiting times, and chain persistance. adabmDCA pushes the bmDCA approach closer to practical usability, at the cost of a more complex implementation and still significant compute requirements.

+*Method* \
 Let the MSA have length L, and M sequences $bold(sigma) = (sigma_1, ..., sigma_L)$.
 The maximum-entropy distribution that reproduces chosen moments is the Potts model defined in @potts.

 To reduce phylogenetic redundancy, assign each sequence a weight